haampie/JacobiDavidson.jl/readme.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://haampie.github.io/JacobiDavidson.jl/latest)

 An implementation of Jacobi-Davidson in Julia.
+This method can be used as an alternative to Julia's `eigs` to find a few eigenvalues and eigenvectors of a large sparse matrix.

 ## Example